joedooley/sportport-active/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - CTO Crowd Favorite

 == Changelog ==

+= 1.1.5.5 =
+* Fixed bug that redirected people already using the plugin to the Welcome screen on update.

+= 1.1.5.4 =
+* Fixed bug that caused issues with viewing the Welcome screen.

+= 1.1.5.3 =
+* Fixed issue with notices appearing oddly on OM screens.
+* Updated support video.

+= 1.1.5.2 =
+* Fixed bug with post category selections causing campaigns to load globally.

+= 1.1.5.1 =
+* Improved welcome screen for new installs.
+* Bug fixes and enhancements.

 = 1.1.5 =
 * Campaigns will now load on the archive pages of individual taxonomies (if selected) by default.